Coronavirus / When do I have to wear a face mask?

-In England and Wales, the protection against discrimination is found in the Equality Act 2010.
-The face mask regulations and the policies of any private businesses must not breach this Act.
+In England and Wales, the main protection against discrimination is found in the Equality Act 2010.
+Any laws on wearing face masks and the policies of any private or public businesses and services must not breach this Act.

-The face masks regulations will disadvantage some people more than others; for example by denying them entry to a certain premises because they can’t wear a mask or restricting their breathing if they’re required to.
-This could, in some cases, be discrimination under the Equality Act 2010.
+As of 27 January 2022, there is no general law requiring you to wear face masks in certain places.
+However, as noted above, businesses are allowed to have their own policies requiring people to wear face masks in their premises.
+These policies may disadvantage some people more than others; for example, by denying them entry to certain premises because they can’t wear a mask or restricting their breathing if they’re required to.
+This could, in some cases, be unlawful discrimination under the Equality Act 2010.
 However, for this to be the case, the disadvantage must be connected to a protected characteristic.

 There are nine protected characteristics: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
 Note that ‘disability’ and ‘religion or belief’ have specific legal definitions here.